Venison pastrami is one of the great things to do with hind leg roasts.

 What wood?
 Your choice.
 I prefer oak, maple or hickory for this, followed by walnut, pecan or cherry.

-- A 2-pound piece of venison, a hind leg roast or backstrap
+- A venison roast, hind leg or backstrap

 - Kosher salt (see recipe notes)

 - Instacure No. 1 (see recipe notes)

 - 1/4 teaspoon celery seed

 - 1/4 teaspoon crushed juniper (optional)